What is slow banking? 5 tried & tested ways to make it work!

 4. Progress bars

-Progress bars are perfect in slow money.
-Consider that you want to incentivize your users to achieve a long-term saving or investment goals.
+Progress bars are perfect in slow banking.
+Consider that you want to incentivize your users to achieve a long-term saving or investment goal that may take decades.
 A bar that tracks their progress is what you need to have!
-It provides instant feedback and fulfills the need for growth.
+It provides instant feedback and fulfills the universal human need for growth.
+When users see a visual representation of their "Slow Money" maturing, it reduces the urge to impulsively withdraw or move funds elsewhere.

 5. Points systems

 Points systems are rewarding and also give your tasks a competitive edge.
-Users will feel that they have achieved something when their points increase, and especially when they can compare them against the points of others.
-Indeed, a points system is a simple yet powerful way to develop actionable data that you can leverage.
+Users will feel that they have achieved something when their points increase, and especially when they can compare them against the points of others in "community challenges" or "sustainability leagues."
+Indeed, a points system is a simple yet powerful way to develop actionable data that you can leverage to refine your slow banking product offerings based on what users actually value doing.

-3 of the best gamification examples you need to see
+3 of the best slow banking gamification examples you need to see

 Australia Commonwealth Bank and the mini-game that banked 600 loans

 How do you educate users on property investment and make it fun?
-With gamification, of course!
+With slow banking gamification, of course!
 The Australian Commonwealth Bank developed a game called Investorville, a property investment simulator.
-Users chose profiles and simulated investing in housing markets across the country, without risking any of their own money.
-In doing so, the app lets users ‘try before they buy’ and have fun doing it!
-As a result of tapping into a customer motivation that kept users playing, the bank financed 600 loans in just 1 year.
+Users chose profiles and simulated investing in housing markets across the country without risking any of their own money.
+This "try before you buy" approach is particularly effective in 2026, as high interest rates and a shifting property market make users more cautious.
+As a result of tapping into customer motivations, the bank financed 600 loans in just one year.

 Banx incentivizes users to be sustainable with points systems and rewards